 Chancellor, City Colleges of Chicago

 Chancellor Cheryl Hyman’s number one priority is student success.
 Her vision for the City Colleges of Chicago (CCC) is to build a world-class institution that prepares students to compete and win the jobs of today and tomorrow.
-As Chancellor of the City Colleges, Hyman is a member of Chicago Mayor Rahm Emanuel’s Cabinet and is responsible for managing a budget of more than $650 million, overseeing nearly 5,700 employees, and ensuring the success of more than 115,000 students annually.
+As Chancellor of the City Colleges, Hyman is a member of Chicago Mayor Rahm Emanuel’s Cabinet and is responsible for managing a budget of more than $723 million, overseeing 5,700 employees, and ensuring the success of more than 115,000 students annually.
 She is leading the Reinvention of Illinois’ largest community college system in partnership with faculty, staff, students, and civic and business communities to ensure that all CCC students successfully graduate ready for further college and careers.